 New robo-advisory firms are sprouting up rapidly and many don’t see the light of day.

 Currently, about 200 firms dominate the robo-investment market.
 The legacy firms with a good reputation and proven track record may benefit from an independent future or the potential to be bought by bigger players.

 One of the earliest robo-advisors, Betterment, was a break-through independent platform in the investment world.
-The service has recently added human financial advisors and continues as a low fee leader in the robo-advisor sphere.
+The service offers investment advice for additional fees and continues as a popular leader in the robo-advisor sphere.

-Not many small-time firms have the resources to invest in upgrading their platforms and algorithms.
-I believe small independent robo-investment firms will struggle to receive a cut of the investment market, unless they are backed by powerful investors and a large sum of funds.
+The challenges are great for new entrants.
+The acquisition costs for new money are high.
+And the preponderance of small investors make profitability a challenge.
+Upgrading their platforms and algorithms is also costly for the small robo advisors.
+Newer and minor independent robo-investment firms may struggle to receive a cut of the digital investment market, unless they are backed by powerful investors and a large sum of funds.

 Nevertheless, hybrid-robo firms (investment firms that combine robo-investments with a human-touch) are predicted to grow much faster than their “pure” robo-counterparts.
 And the Schwab, Fidelity, E*Trade, BlackRock and other big firms are tough to beat as they develop or acquire their own robo-advisory shops.

-What is the Future of Robo-Advisors and Human Financial Advisor Shops?
+What is the Future of Robo-Advisors and Human Financial Advisors?

 John Ndege, CEO of Pocket Risk, a provider of risk tolerance questionnaires believes that the “tipping point” for robo-advisors will be gradual.
 He expects larger firms to build or buy robo-technology and growth to slow.
 Eventually, the venture capital may dry up and valuations may stall.

-For investors, sticking with the robo’s attached to big brokerage companies or those firms with proven track records is probably the best solution.
+For those, sticking with the robo’s attached to big brokerage companies or those firms with proven track records is probably the best solution.